Hablamos Español Insurance Companies We Work With

 What is the most common coverage gap?

-For small businesses, the biggest gaps we see are no cyber coverage, liability limits set too low, missing additional insured endorsements, and business use of vehicles that personal auto excludes.
+For small businesses, the gaps we see most are no cyber coverage, liability limits set too low, missing additional insured endorsements, and business use of vehicles that personal auto may exclude.

 Why do gaps appear?

-Businesses change faster than their insurance.
-A policy that fit two years ago may not cover today's revenue, employees, contracts, or technology.
+Businesses generally change faster than their insurance.
+A policy that fit two years ago may not match today's revenue, employees, contracts, or technology.

 How do I find my gaps?